Cycling (Biking or Bicycling) (cont.)

 Traditional or cruiser bikes

 These are the Cadillacs of bikes.
+The types and styles these bikes come in are as varied as the numerous models of luxury vehicles available.
 They are built with one thing in mind...comfort.
 But comfort comes at a cost; these bikes are heavy, weighing as much as 35-50 pounds.
-Adding to the weight are front-suspension forks (like a shock absorber on a car), anywhere from one to 21 gears, wide tires (there has been a recent resurgence of the old-style balloon tire because of its "retro" good looks and reliability), spring-suspension seats (seat-post suspension on some), step-through design which means large and heavy tubular frame design for stability, fenders, front and rear lights, air pumps, and racks or baskets to carry your stuff.
+Adding to the weight are the optional front-suspension forks (like a shock absorber on a car), anywhere from one to 21 gears, wide tires (there has been a recent resurgence of the old-style balloon tire because of its "retro" good looks and reliability), spring-suspension seats (seat-post suspension on some), step-through design which means large and heavy tubular frame design for stability, fenders, front and rear lights, air pumps, and racks or baskets to carry your stuff.
 The handlebars are high so that you sit upright; the advantage to this geometry is that it reduces strain on your neck and back and makes it easier to see where you are going and easier to be seen, but the disadvantage is that you go slower because you are less aerodynamic when you sit up.
 But traditional bikes aren't built for speed!
 These bikes are perfect for leisurely riding around town and for commuting.
-This is a very good bike for beginners.
+This is a very stable bike and good for beginners.

 Hybrid bikes are a cross between a mountain bike and a road bike.
 They first appeared in the late 1980s and have gained popularity in the past five to 10 years.
 Hybrids are probably the best all-around bike since they combine the best features of mountain and road bikes.
 They are fast, sturdy, and handle well on tarmac (they can take a small pothole) as well as on light trails.
 You can ride them leisurely around town, comfortably on longer rides, and off road when the need arises (but not on extreme trails).
 Frames are typically made of carbon fiber or aluminum alloy to keep them lightweight and fast but durable, and they typically have 21-27 gears (making long-distance riding and hills more manageable).
 The saddle is wider than a racing saddle but narrower than a big, cushy, spring-loaded one (you ride faster on a narrow saddle).
 Some hybrids come with an adjustable handlebar stem so that you can raise or lower the handlebars for slow, casual riding (sitting upright), or fast riding while leaning forward.
-Front forks on hybrids may be wide enough to accommodate wide, knobby mountain-bike tires so that you can use thinner road tires when you want to ride fast and use the wider tires for more shock absorption and stability in rain or snow.
+Front forks on hybrids may be wide enough to accommodate avariety of tire sizes; wide, knobby, mountain-bike tires for more shock absorbtion and stability in rain, snow, or rough roads; or thinner road tires when you want to ride fast on smooth streets.
 Hybrids can be fixed up with fenders for commuting (to keep water from splashing on your slacks), a chain guard (to keep the chain oil off your clothes), kickstands, and lights.
 All of theses accessories add weight to the bike but make it safer and cleaner for riding around town.
 The hybrid is the one to choose if you're looking for an all-around bike that you can use in the city, around town, for longer rides in the country, and even for light, off-road paths.
 It's an excellent choice for beginners.

 Racing or road bike